x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ## Data protection scenarios

-Outlook for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Intune:
+Outlook for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Intune with an Intune App Protection Policy applied:

 - Managing the use of wearable technology